 Example: A customer journey with a travel agency

 To illustrate the process, let's consider a customer journey within the context of a travel agency.
 Put yourself in the shoes of a customer seeking a vacation destination.
-Now, think about all the potential touchpoints you are likely to encounter when utilizing the services of a travel agency.
+Now, think about all the potential touchpoints you are likely to encounter when utilizing the travel agency’s services.
 By envisioning this scenario, you can generate a comprehensive list of touchpoints, which will aid in determining the stages of the customer journey.

 The touchpoints in this example could include:

-- initial research on the agency's website or social media platforms;
+- doing initial research on the agency's website or social media platforms;

 - engaging with customer reviews;